Bademjan

 Iran is yet again in the crucible.

-Yet the renewed Iran, like it has so many times in history, will shock the world order and become a civilizational superpower.
+Iran’s current state is temporary, and it will face an impending period of renewal characterized by realignment and global entrance.
+The renewed Iran, like it has so many times in history, will shock the world order and become a civilizational superpower.

 II — Background